rmoralesdelgado/rmoralesdelgado.github.io/projects.md

 permalink: /projects/
 ---

+<h1 style="padding:3px; font-size:3vw">Projects</h1>

-In this page I present some "big" projects I have made.
+Here are some of the more "complex" projects I have done.

 ## Projects